zhuoran/amoeba/README.md

 Configuration
 ================================================================

-"eventLoopThreads" and "maxContentLength" as default value in amoeba

- you can set it as needed
+"eventLoopThreads" and "maxContentLength" as default value in amoeba ,you can set it as needed

 ================================================================
 Feature
 ================================================================

 1.Support more netty parameter settings

 2.Update nettty to last version

 ================================================================